sfmth/heirs-cheap-diy-bench-power-supply/README.md

 ## Heirs ANV-1030
-The key features of this power supply are as follows:
+Key features of this power supply are as follows:
 - Cheap yet feature-rich variable DC-DC power supply
 - Aimed towards beginners as a DIY electronics project
 - Comprehensive documentation